Homotopy categories, Leavitt path algebras and Gorenstein projective modules: Introduction

 \section{Introduction}

 Let $k$ be a field and $Q$ be a finite quiver without sources or sinks.
 Denote by $kQ$ the path algebra of $Q$ and by $J$ its two-sided ideal generated by arrows.
-Set $A=kQ/J^2$ to be the factor algebra modulo the ideal $J^2$; it is a finite dimensional algebra with radical square zero.
+Set $A=kQ/J^2$ to be the factor algebra modulo the ideal $J^2$; it is a finite-dimensional algebra with radical square zero.

 We denote by $\mathbf{K}_{\rm ac}(A\mbox{-Inj})$ the homotopy category of acyclic complexes of injective $A$-modules.
 This category is called the \emph{stable derived category} of $A$ in \cite{Kra}, which is a compactly generated triangulated category such that the corresponding full subcategory consisting of compact objects is triangle equivalent to the \emph{singularity category} $\mathbf{D}_{\rm sg}(A)$ of $A$ in the sense of \cite{Buc, Or04}.
 Here, we recall that $\mathbf{D}_{\rm sg}(A)$ is by definition the Verdier quotient category of the bounded derived category of finitely generated $A$-modules modulo the full subcategory consisting of perfect complexes.
 In a similar fashion, the homotopy category $\mathbf{K}_{\rm ac}(A\mbox{-Proj})$ of acyclic complexes of projective $A$-modules is related to the singularity category of the opposite algebra $A^{\rm op}$ of $A$.